MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-access-tokens.md

 # Manage access tokens

 [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] requires you to provide access tokens in order to acquire data from some sources and interact with posts using social profiles.
-Access tokens enable data acquisition and can be easily supplied by [adding a social profile](manage-social-profiles.md) in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] where users sign in to social media accounts.
+Access tokens enable data acquisition and can be easily supplied by [adding a social profile](manage-social-profiles.md) in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] where users sign in to social media accounts.
 We recommend that multiple users add tokens to guarantee a faster data acquisition and reduce the risk of data acquisition stopping due to expired access tokens.

 > [!NOTE]
-> The data acquired through a user's token is exclusively available in your organization's [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solutions.
+> The data acquired through a user's token is exclusively available in your organization's [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solutions.

-[!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] provides acquisition tokens (to acquire data on behalf of a user from a social media site) and interaction tokens (to post on behalf of a user to a social media site).
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] provides acquisition tokens (to acquire data on behalf of a user from a social media site) and interaction tokens (to post on behalf of a user to a social media site).
 The following table shows the tokens available for social profiles.

 |||
 |-|-|